creasedigital/spotify-clone/README.md

 No CSS framework was used.

-No flexbox or css grid layout was used, purely basic CSS
+No flexbox or css grid layout was used, purely CSS float and position

 The cover image was designed by me

-To view th project click https://creasedigital.github.io/spotify-clone/
+To view the project click https://creasedigital.github.io/spotify-clone/